sarvalabs/js-moi-sdk/packages/moi-wallet/README.md

 This is a sub-package of [moi.js](https://github.com/sarvalabs/moi.js).

 The **moi-wallet** package represents a Hierarchical Deterministic Wallet capable of signing interactions and managing accounts.
-It provides a convenient interface for managing multiple accounts, generating keys, and securely signing transactions.
+It provides a convenient interface for managing multiple accounts, generating keys, and securely signing interactions.

 ## Installation
 Install the latest [release](https://github.com/sarvalabs/moi.js/releases) using the following command.